Xtrah/IT1901/logger/README.md

 # ![Logo](https://i.imgur.com/mCYWZDc.png) Logger, the app

-The purpose of the app is to register a user's visits to rooms and see an overview of all their visits.
+The purpose of the app is to register a user's visits to rooms and see an overview of all their visits with an option to filter and delete visits at their own discretion.

 ## User stories